pkulak/matui/README.md

 # Who should use this client?

-Anyone who wants a very simple terminal Matrix client, but runs another client somewhere else for the missing features.
-There are some very basic actions that aren't supported at the moment, like joining rooms and moderation.
-Also, many events are still not supported, like threads (which are still shown, but not formatted very well).
-Also, this project is very early, so you need to be tolerant of some bugs.
+Anyone who wants a very simple terminal Matrix client.
+There are some actions that aren't supported at the moment, like moderation and threads, (which are still shown, but not formatted very well).

 # Installation